- The disease

 14. Jurisdiction specific issues (NSW)

-For the purposes of Clause 14(1), Public Health (Microbial Control) Regulation 2000, this response protocol constitutes the Legionnaires' Disease Emergency Management Plan.
+For the purposes of Clause 33(1) Public Health Act 2010, this constitutes the procedures for investigating outbreaks of Legionnaires’ disease.

 Policy Directive PD 2015_008 - Water - requirements for the provision of cold and heated water.